andybluey/project-one/README.md

 - 'bcrypt', '~> 3.1.7'

-## Future Inclusions
+## Futcure Inclusions
 - Add result limits to the loops given the fact a blog would grow over time.
 - Control the deletion of existing users.
 The delete user functionality was initially added, but deleting a user also lost the content.
 - Enhance the data and statistics already included in the app.